Online Exams Advice

 Important - What to do if you have issues on the day

 Document everything.
-If you encounter technical issues on the day of the exam or during the exam, then it is important to document the problems in detail.
+If you encounter technical issues on the day of the exam or during the exam, it is important to document them in detail.
 Take screenshots of errors, note the times of any incidents and record what actions you took.

 If you encounter any issues with your Blackboard Module, such as submitting or accessing an assignment or test, please contact your module instructors, as they are the only ones who manage the assessment settings.